 In order to proceed with this step and access Blue Gene computing resources you will need the following:

-Note: New York Blue/L and P accounts are bundled together as a single account request and are processed separately from any BNL Blue Gene/Q account request, so it's possible you will be approved for one, but not for the other.
+Note: The New York Blue/P account is as a single account request and is processed separately from any BNL Blue Gene/Q account request, so it's possible you will be approved for one, but not for the other.
 Request both only if you truly require both accounts.
 Additionally, you will also need an RSA SecurID Token to access the SSH gateway.
 If you do not have one, you should apply for one as well.

 All account requests are processed by the BNL Account Management Office (AMO).
 Users' will be notified by AMO via email when the accounts have been created.
 Accounts are usually created within a day.
 Your account request WILL BE delayed if you have not completed step 1 -- failed to request permission to use Blue Gene computer recourses.